ASDA Logo

 The company has changed its logo, adding dark green to its brand identity.
 This new look comes from extensive customer research.
 The company listened to customers to understand what they love about the brand and how it needs to regain relevance and individuality in the market.

 The updated logo reflects these insights and helps the brand stand out more.
-The dark green gives the logo a fresh and modern appearance while keeping its recognizable elements.
+The dark green gives the logo a fresh, modern appearance while preserving its recognizable elements.

 What is Asda famous for?